syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Scaffolding.md

 	| --is-all-day                  	| Set IsALLDay for Scheduler Event.                                             | Scheduler         |
 	| -did&#124;--diagram-id            | Id of Diagram layout.                                                         | Diagram           |

-2. If you run the sycfusion-scaffold [control] command, the parameters of control shown like below image.
+2. If you run the sycfusion_scaffold [control] command, the parameters of control shown like below image.

 	![control parameter details](Scaffolding_Images/controlparameter.png)